 4. Russian Samovar Tea

 When exploring globally inspired teas, don’t overlook the smoky allure of Russian samovar tea.
-Historically, Russia has preferred black tea, but green tea is slowly making inroads.
+Russians have preferred black tea historically, but green tea is slowly but surely making inroads.

 The process of brewing is a highly important component of Russian tea customs.
 A concentrated and strong tea is brewed in a petite ceramic pot known as samovar, which is later diluted with warm water adjusted to personal preferences.

 In Russian culture, tea is more than just a drink; it’s a delightful experience.
-Thus tea is commonly served with a variety of cakes, cookies, candies, lemon slices, syrups, sweets, and different jams.
+Tea is commonly served with a variety of cakes, cookies, candies, lemon slices, syrups, sweets, and different jams; you would never want to have ‘naked’ tea (or tea served on its own), especially if guests are present!
 The antioxidants, especially polyphenols, in Russian samovar tea, are related to inhibiting cancer and preserving youthful skin.